Master of Health Care Administration

 Health Care Administration Master’s Degree Highlights

-DMU’s master in health care administration prepares you to lead as an informed and highly skilled health care professional.
+DMU’s Master in Health Care Administration program prepares you to lead as an informed and highly skilled health care professional.
 You will gain the knowledge and expertise to lead new models of care while maintaining a patient-centered approach.
-As you earn an MHA degree from DMU, you can expect to:
+As you earn an M.H.A. degree from DMU, you can expect to:

 Train with local and national leaders in health care administration

 Our M.H.A. degree online faculty members are scholars and national health care leaders with diverse professional backgrounds.
 These experts not only bring the most current topics in health care administration into the classroom, but they also prepare you to lead your own medical organization.

 For instance, associate professor Darren Liu is an accomplished author and leading voice on addressing disparities in health care, while assistant professor Tami Swenson is a local advocate for improving lives through community programs and services.

 Receive personalized mentorship and career advising

-As a graduate student in DMU’s master of science in health care administration program, you’ll have a full-time faculty member who serves as your academic advisor.
-This means you will receive one-on-one feedback and coaching on your progress throughout your MHA degree online coursework.
+As a graduate student in DMU’s Master of Health Care Administration program, you’ll have a full-time faculty member who serves as your academic advisor.
+This means you will receive one-on-one feedback and coaching on your progress throughout your M.H.A. degree online coursework.